 The main objective of the project is to provide a flexible, formal model for the syntax of functional left peripheries, which is able to link the appearance of certain functional projections to overtness requirements in general and which may therefore handle the difference among various languages in terms of whether and to what extent functional left peripheries are attested in the CP or the vP domains.
 As was described in section 1, most analyses of functional left peripheries rely on the cartographic approach developed primarily for Romance languages but West-Germanic languages and Hungarian present serious problems to a strict cartographic approach.

-The anticipated total duration of the project is 6 years, and the overarching aim is to contest these existing cartographic approaches by providing an alternative that may be universally applicable.
-The aim of the first 3 years is to develop the model on the basis of West-Germanic languages (English, German and Dutch) and Hungarian, and to apply it to Romance languages; furthermore, the model will also be counter-checked against Scandinavian languages.
-The aim of a second three-year period would be to refine the analysis for Scandinavian, and primarily to extend it to other languages, most importantly to Slavic and Finno-Ugric languages.
+The overarching aim is to contest these existing cartographic approaches by providing an alternative that may be universally applicable.
+The alternative model is developed on the basis of West-Germanic languages (English, German and Dutch), and it is applied to Romance languages; furthermore, the model will also be counter-checked against Scandinavian languages.

 The first three-year period builds on two basic assumptions.
 First, it is assumed that languages may have several ways of encoding certain properties, such as distinctive intonation patterns, and the hypothesis is that these interact with (purely) syntactic means of encoding, either in the sense that syntactic encoding is used in the absence of these additional ways, or that there are multiple ways operating at the same time, and hence reinforcing each other.
 Second, it is also assumed that even though IS-related movement and the [E] feature responsible for clausal ellipsis do not define functional left peripheries, both of these are crucial in terms of understanding the exact structure of functional left peripheries: functional left peripheries may host phrases moving via IS-related movement, and functional heads may be responsible for carrying out clausal ellipsis.